These terms apply to all services provided by Yrless Limited

 Communications We Have With You

-17.9 We may record any communications we have with you, your authorized person or alternate contact in order to:
+17.9 We may record any communications we have with you, your authorised person or alternate contact in order to:

-17.10 We may also use recordings to train our employees and authorized agents and/or to monitor the level of service they are providing.
+17.10 We may also use recordings to train our employees and authorised agents and/or to monitor the level of service they are providing.

 18. NETWORK MANAGEMENT